redhat-nfvpe/kube-ansible/README.md

-# Kucean
+# kube-ansible

-**Kucean** (p. koo-see-ehn) is a set of Ansible playbooks and roles that allows you to instantiate a vanilla Kubernetes cluster on CentOS virtual machines or baremetal.
+`kube-ansible` is a set of Ansible playbooks and roles that allows you to instantiate a vanilla Kubernetes cluster on (primarily) CentOS virtual machines or baremetal.

-Additionally, kucean includes CNI pod networking (defaulting to Flannel, with an ability to deploy Weave and Multus).
+Additionally, kube-ansible includes CNI pod networking (defaulting to Flannel, with an ability to deploy Weave and Multus).

-`kube-centos-ansible` is the project name, which can be compactly referred to as _kucean_ i.e. (_ku_)bernetes-(_ce_)ntos-(_an_)sible

 ## Playbooks